Jamazi4/bimcat/notes.md

 - the last pset won't trigger toast on removal - instead of form do it as removeComponentButton but with optimistic ui update

-- When library filters are applied, and user goes into [libraryId] and then in [componentId], then goes back to [libraryId], the filters in /libraries are lost.

 ## WORKAROUNDS/ISSUES

 tanstack query has meta that invalidates queries and it auto refetches.